msavoury-carecloud/deepstream.io-website/src/docs/server/node-api/readme.md

 - `sslKey`
 - `sslCA`

-Actually these options can be passed by an configuration object, but if you use a file based configuration it only works with a `.js` file.
+Actually these options can be passed by an configuration object, but if you use a file-based configuration it only works with a `.js` file.
 YAML and JSON config files are not supporting these options.

 - `httpServer`
 - `dataTransforms`